24 Different Types of Snakes in Missouri

 by MattysFlicks is licensed under CC BY 2.0

-Now, let’s move on to another fascinating species among the types of snakes in Missouri – the Garter snake.
+Now, let’s move on to another fascinating species of snake in Missouri—the Garter snake.

 Garter snakes are quite common in the state and can be found in various habitats, including grasslands, woodlands, and wetlands.
 They are medium-sized snakes, usually 18 to 26 inches long.